The role of the Czech Statistical Office is to provide the MoE with

 assistance in monitoring and reporting on the implementation of the Czech Republic 2030, co-ordinating

-collecting data from respective ministeries and other responsible institutions.
+collecting data from respective ministries and other responsible institutions.

-from the global indicator framework began to be assessed.
-Indicators were
+indicators from the global indicator framework began to be assessed.
+Indicators

-selected based on their data availability and methodological maturity.
-The aim
+were selected based on their data availability and methodological maturity.
+The

 Republic can prove the data.
 Therefore, potential responsible authorities were